mihlalimakunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

 head -n10 /etc/passwd : Displays the first 10 lines of the file /etc/passwd.
-head -n 3 iacta|tail -1 : Displays the third line of the file name iacta. echo "Best School" > \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
+head -n 3 iacta|tail -1 : Displays the third line of the file name iacta. echo "Best School" > \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) ls -la > ls_cwd_content : Redirects the standard output of ls -la to the ls_wcd_content file.